 It’s time to take out your cocktail glasses, invite over some swinging Guys and Dolls and remember the all-night mischief that is LOUNGE MUSIC.
 Hi-Fi’s are gone but beautiful people live on.
-Lounge Legends still perform at: Drumpf Tower, The Palms, Mohegan Sun and Fox Woods.
+Lounge Legends still perform at: Trump Tower, The Palms, Mohegan Sun and Fox Woods.
 Since the Grunge music of the early 90’s, LOUNGE MUSIC is back full strength.
 Digital sound, great graphics and repackaging make it even more appealing.

 Besides, Boomers all want to hear their parent’s music.
 Cocktail Classics are NOT emotional for Generation Xer’s, instead a real trip back in time to conservative dress and musical style.
 Some call it SUPER COOL and others say, “LOUNGE LIZARD MUSIC” is so five minutes ago”.
 In any case, feast your eyes below on some of the Crooners and Balladeers heard on the Pop Radio during the last several decades.